frequency-chain/frequency/designdocs/capacity.md

 Capacity introduces an additional form of payment for transacting.
 As a result, FRAME's Transaction-Payment-Pallet can be modified or wrapped to toggle between token and Capacity transactions.
 The following implementation introduces the Dual-Payment-Pallet, a wrapper for the Transaction-Payment-Pallet, and augments it with additional functionality.
 In addition, it implements the `pay_with_capacity` extrinsic used to distinguish between Capacity transactions and Token transactions.

-**Calls**
+### **Calls**

 `ChargeTransactionPayment` struct type is used to implement a SignedExtension which validates that the signer has enough Capacity or Token to transact.
 The struct is a named tuple that holds a tip amount.
-Note that tipping is only limited to Token transactions.
+Note that tipping is limited to only Token transactions.
 Capacity transactions cannot tip.
 Any tip that is added to Capacity transactions is ignored.

 ```rust